 And so when you are sick or sad, or have a need, remember how God saved

 the people of Israel and helped them cross the Red Sea.
 Talk to

-Jesus and He will hear you and answer your prayer, and meet your need.
+Jesus and He will hear you and meet your need.